Lacquer is a waterproof and durable sealant, meaning removing it from wood is hard. So, how to remove it?

 Here is a guide to this:

-- Clean the wood with soapy water and leave it to dry.
+- Clean the wood with water.

 For this step, you’ll need these:

-- Sandpaper (medium and fine grit)
+- Sandpaper

 - Rags